Possible Unusual Signs of Vitamin Deficiency

 Red splotches on the skin and excessive hair loss

 This can be caused by a deficiency in zinc.
-Hair loss is a clear sign that this nutrient is lacking, but it can also cause delayed healing of wounds, constant dry skin, frequent rashes, red splotchy skin, and severe bruising.
+Hair loss is a clear sign that this nutrient is lacking.
+But it can also cause slower healing of wounds, constant dry skin, frequent rashes, red splotchy skin, and severe bruising.
 You might also see these symptoms if you’re lacking vitamin B7 (biotin) and the fat-soluble vitamins, namely A, D, E, and K.

 Red and white acne-like bumps on the cheeks, arms, and thighs